 Bromine is the most popular alternative to chlorine for use in the pool and spa.
 Bromine, a close cousin to chlorine, has a less pungent smell and less common side effects of bleaching.

 People who find chlorine irritating to their eyes or skin say such effects are less likely to be caused by bromine.

 Because of these milder properties, people may prefer bromine, but it is more expensive than chlorine and less stable when exposed to sunlight, making it a poor choice for outdoor pools.

-Do contact with professional pool cares, will direct you if bromine is a good choice for your situation.
+Do contact with a professional pool cares, they will direct you if bromine is a good choice for your situation.